camachevaz/ESL/_posts/2022-04-18-tutoring-7th.markdown

 - Did you get your neihbor to trim the tree?

 - He -> the mechanic (rotate the car tires)
+- Did he have the mechanic rotate the car tires?
 - He -> the mechanic (replace the spark plugs)
 - She -> Him (buy a dress)
+- Did she get him to buy a dress?
 - She -> Him (buy shoes)
 - He -> Her (put away the dishes)
 - He -> Her (sweep the floor)